juliadegnan/portfolio/README.md

 For additional samples or project-specific requests, I am happy to provide more documentation or discuss how my experience aligns with your needs.
 ## My Documentation Process
-As a Principal Technical Writer, I create clear, practical, and scalable documentation for APIs, cloud, and DevOps platforms, translating complex systems into usable guides that align with engineering intent.
+As a Principal Technical Writer, I create clear, practical, and scalable documentation for APIs, cloud, and DevOps platforms.
+I translate complex architectures, workflows, and system integrations into user-friendly guides that align with engineering intent and operational requirements.
+My work ensures developers and enterprise teams can implement, configure, and support solutions efficiently while reducing ambiguity, accelerating onboarding, and improving cross-team collaboration.
+I also standardize documentation through templates, version control, and governance practices to maintain consistency, accuracy, and long-term usability across large-scale technical environments.

 My process is as follows: